Factsheet: Direct payments

 What are direct payments?

-This gives you more choice and control over how your needs are met.
-You choose who will help you, and when and how they do.
-You can use your budget flexibly, using support when you need it, not always in the same fixed pattern.
+It gives you flexibility and control over your care.
+You can choose who will help you, when and how they do.
+This means you can arrange support when you need it and not always in the same fixed pattern.

 Who can get direct payments?